Click here for an annotated Xlapak reading list.

 Pollock, H.E.D.
 The Puuc: An Architectural Survey of the Hill Country of Yucatan & Northern Campeche, Mexico.
 Memoirs of the Peabody Museum 19.
 Cambridge, Massachusetts.
 Peabody Museum of Archaeology & Ethnology 1980, p.
 60

-The building faces a courtyard defined by Structures 1 & 2.
+The presence of chultuns is often taken as an indication of a domestic structure, as opposed to strictly ceremonial structures like temples.
+Furthermore, the building faces a courtyard defined by Structures 1 & 2.
 Both buildings were supported by a large platform which was probably covered by a plaster floor.
 Such platforms typically connected various domestic structures grouped around a courtyard.

 These features represent the eyes and snout of the rain god Chac.